 Facilities and Activities at Qasr Al Sarab

 There are plenty of opportunities to explore the desert at Qasr Al Sarab.
-Short and long camel rides and treks are available as well as dune drives and sand boarding.
+Short and long camel treks are available as well as desert drives through the dunes and sand boarding.

 You can get up close and personal with some desert wildlife on the ‘Animal Experience’ excursion (which is the only activity suitable for children under 4 years old) as well as during the scheduled falconry displays.